Monday, May 12, 2008

 I awoke at first light to the patter of rain on the tarp, so it was a good thing I got the updated forecast the night before.
 Everything was completely dry under my 12 foot by 10 foot waterproof shield, so I was able to pack up without getting wet at all.
 My hammock system is designed for very fast setup and break-down, employing straps, cords, and carabiners with lightweight, quick-adjust hardware.
 I can have my hammock out of its stuff sack and fully deployed in about a minute (without hurrying at all).
 Prolly half that if I tried to do it fast.
 Break-down takes only slightly longer... basically as quick as I can re-stuff it.
 The tarp goes up and down with similar ease, and I only use it if there is the possibility of precipitation.

 Using google's satellite view before departing on this trip, I had discovered a network of access roads in this area that passed very close to both my campsite and the shelter where the rest of the crew spent the night.
 When I departed my camp Thursday morning, I decided to travel the mile between my location and the Windsor Furnace shelter on these roads and see what there was to see.
 I arrived at the shelter a short time later at 7:45am.
 After using the privy located there, I headed off on this last stretch of trail between us and Bill's Jeep which was parked in Port Clinton.
 Tyler and Bill caught up and passed me a couple of miles before the road.
 After they sailed by, I picked up my pace enough to keep them in sight until we finished up around 10:30am.
-They jumped in the Schuylkill River to cool down and clean up, while I chose instead to take an alcohol bath to accomplish the same.
+They jumped in the Schuylkill River to cool down and clean up, while I chose instead to take a rubbing-alcohol "spit bath" to accomplish the same.
 By the time we three were done with our respective personal hygiene and refreshment, Patrick rolled in and we drove away, another memorable hiking adventure behind us.

 Thanks to all the guys for making this an enjoyable trip, especially Tyler for putting it together and Bill for the invitation and ride home.